 But as an attic, lighting posed a significant challenge since dormer stairwell windows did not provide sufficient natural light to the loft.

-VELUX No Leak Solar Powered "Fresh Air" Skylights with solar powered blackout shades proved to be the ideal solution.
+VELUX No Leak Solar Powered "Fresh Air" Skylights with solar powered room darkening shades proved to be the ideal solution.

 Designer Lauren Devens found inspiration in the natural light from skylights for her design of the loft.